Montanoceratops: Description

-In 1986, David B. Weishampel discovered more material referable to Montanoceratops in the Little Rocky Coulee locality of the St. Mary River Formation, in Glacier County, Montana.
-The material, which was found in terrestrial sediments, was also considered Maastrichtian in age.
-A description of this material was published in a paper by Brenda Chinnery and Weishampel in 1998.
-In 2001, Peter Makovicky examined and described specimen AMNH 5244, an incomplete but well-preserved braincase that he assigned to Montanoceratops.
-This specimen was collected by Barnum Brown in 1910, from terrestrial sediments on the east bank of the Red Deer River near Tolman Ferry at the Horseshoe Canyon Formation in Alberta, Canada.
-This specimen is also housed in the collection of the American Museum of Natural History.

 Classification

-In 1942, Brown assigned the type material AMNH 5464 to the genus Leptoceratops which he concluded was a member of the taxon "protoceratopsidae".
+In 1942, Brown assigned the type material AMNH 5464 to the genus Leptoceratops which he concluded was a member of the taxon Protoceratopsidae.
 In 1951, Charles Mortram Sternberg examined more material belonging to Leptoceratops which showed that AMNH 5464 was a distinct genus, and hence he reassigned it to a new genus Montanoceratops.
-In 1996, Chinnery and Weishampel conducted a phylogenetic analysis of basal neoceratopsians which showed that the "protoceratopsidae" was a polyphyletic group (i.e. not a valid taxon) and designated Montanoceratops as the most advanced basal neoceratopsian.
+In 1996, Chinnery and Weishampel conducted a phylogenetic analysis of basal neoceratopsians which showed that Protoceratopsidae was a polyphyletic group and designated Montanoceratops as the most advanced basal neoceratopsian.
 In 2001, Mackovicky, concluded that Montanoceratops belonged to the taxon Leptoceratopsidae, and defined this group as consisting of Leptoceratops gracilis and all species closer to Leptoceratops than to Triceratops horridus.
 A study by Ryan et al. (2012) confirmed this assignment.

-The following cladogram is based on a 2015 analysis by Yiming He, Peter J. Makovicky, Kebai Wang, Shuqing Chen, Corwin Sullivan, Fenglu Han, Xing XuMichael J. Ryan, David C. Evans, Philip J. Currie, Caleb M. Brown and Don Brinkman.
+The cladogram below represents the results of the phylogenetic analyses performed by He et al. (2015) in their description of Ischioceratops.

 Paleobiology

-Another unusual feature was the presence of tall spines on the bones of the tail.
+An unusual feature was the presence of tall spines on the bones of the tail.
 Although these would not have been visible during life, they would have made the tail unusually deep in cross-section.
 Since the tail was also highly flexible, it is possible that it was used in intra-species signalling, and that the deep shape made it more visible.

-Montanoceratops, like all Ceratopsians, was a herbivore.
-It would have used its sharp Ceratopsian beak to bite off the leaves or needles.
+Montanoceratops, like all ceratopsians, was a herbivore.
+It would have used its sharp beak to bite off leaves or needles.

 Paleopathology

-In specimen AMNH 5464, the neural spines of several of the caudal vertebrae show an ankylosis that is a result of a severe injury sustained by this individual during its lifetime.
+In specimen AMNH 5464, the neural spines of several caudal vertebrae show ankylosis resulting from a severe injury sustained by the individual during its lifetime.
 Evidence of this injury is also present in the outer surface of the left ischium, where there is a large, irregularly shaped growth of bone that has formed across a healed fracture.